Have you considered a cherished gift for your inner child?

 - Video games count among the most popular responses to stress because they can be hugely helpful when it comes to channeling negative emotions and energy.
 There’s nothing more soothing than letting go of your anger and frustration in the virtual world!
 And feeling heroic while at it.

 - Quiet and introspective teens prefer to keep personal diaries in which they share their secrets and struggles.
 Such diaries are for one’s own eyes only.
-But in today’s connected world, and for adults, modern diaries i.e. online blogs and journals, can help to make sense of one’s emotions.
+But in today’s connected world, and for adults, modern diaries such as online blogs and journals, can help to make sense of one’s emotions.

 - Finally, if you were previously a child with a vivid imagination, books and comics were probably your favourite escape from reality.
 Open the pages and dive into a brand new world!
 Better yet, consider your hand at comic creation!